ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 ![LanTest 2](../media/rock5-itx-lantest-2.png)

-3rd test with the relevant daemons pinned to the big A76 cores and with better ioniceness by an ugly cronjob that was part of [my initial OMV installation routine](https://github.com/armbian/build/blob/62884059870855f7f4603df45d8a30cb77992ff0/scripts/customize-image.sh.template#L159-L161) but is lost now.
+3rd test with the relevant daemons pinned to the big A76 cores and with better ioniceness by an ugly cronjob that was part of [my initial OMV installation routine](https://github.com/armbian/build/blob/62884059870855f7f4603df45d8a30cb77992ff0/scripts/customize-image.sh.template#L159-L161) but is lost now in OMV installation script.

 Sequential performance is now 200/250 MB/s compared to 50/200 with OS defaults, the other tests also improved a lot: